 100% repurposed vintage textiles.
 Each quilt is between 30-100 years old.

-Each batch of kantha waistcoats are hand picked by Lisa with Kartik in Jaipur, India and made by his small team of tailors.
+Each batch of kantha waistcoats are hand picked by Lisa and her makers in Jaipur, India and made by a small team of tailors.

 WE WILL DELIVER